richmondu/libfaceid/README.md

 ### Usage:

-#### Pre-requisites:
+#### Installation:

         1. Install Python 3 and Python PIP

         2. Install the required Python PIP packages pip install -r requirements.txt

+#### Pre-requisites:

-        3. Add the dataset of images under the datasets directory
+        1. Add the dataset of images under the datasets directory The datasets folder should be in the same location as the test applications
             Example:
             datasets/rico - contain .jpeg images of person name rico datasets/coni - contain .jpeg images of person named coni ...
             datasets/xyz - contain .jpeg images of person named xyz
+        2. Train the model using the datasets.
+           Can use facial_recognition_training.py
+           Make sure the models used for training is the same for actual testing for better accuracy.

 #### Examples: